 For Picky Eating

 “Let them go hungry.
 No child has ever starved themselves.”

-Maybe, but there are some kids out there who will not eat.
+Maybe, but there are some kids who will not eat.
 They will go to bed hungry, or go days without eating.

-These kids often have a more significant form of picky eating, which needs professional help and investigation.
+These kids often have a more significant form of picky eating and need more professional help and investigation.

 With the higher rates of premature birth, more and more children are having difficulties with eating.